-- Describe your data in a structured way, provide it with metadata, such as a read me-file, a description connected to the document etc. When you upload files in an archive or a similar service, you use a form to detail what they contain which generates metadata that describes what the volume of data is comprised of, and how it has been analysed.
+- Describe your data in a structured way, provide it with metadata, such as a read me-file, a description connected to the document etc. For metadata standards, see for example Disciplinary Metadata from DCC.
+When you upload files in an archive or a similar service, you use a form to detail what they contain which generates metadata that describes what the volume of data is comprised of, and how it has been analysed.
 The metadata is also necessary to make the data machine readable, as well as to find and enable reuse of information.

 - Large volumes of data that are managed in databases should be organised and described according to current standards.
 Usually, the repository or type of database regulate which standards should be applied.

-- Make sure to save your files in persistent formats that make it easier to deduce how you have used the data, and facilitates reuse of the data itself.
+- Make sure to save your files in persistent formats that make it easier to deduce how you have used the data, and facilitate reuse of the data itself.